Brokezawa/libdaisy_nim/examples/EXAMPLES.md

 1. Copy `Makefile.template` to `Makefile`
 2. Copy `nim.cfg.template` to `nim.cfg`
-3. Edit the paths in both files to match your libDaisy installation
+3. Edit the paths in both `Makefile` and `nim.cfg`to match your libDaisy installation
 4. Build an example:

 ```bash